yunnanpl/valetudo_p2029/README.md

 Maybe there is a possibility to put to sleep too if not needed.

+# UPGRADE
+Clearly, it is possible to upgrade Valetudo and firmware of the vacuum separately (as those are completely separate parts).

+IMPORTANT: Do not upgrade to official firmware, as this will remove valetudo and un-root your device.

+Updating valetudo is very simple, and can be done in the Web GUI of the vacuum (on the left side Update).
+You may need to do it a few times, as it always upgrades step by step.

+Updating firmware can be done on the device, using Dustbuilder.

+You do not need to worry, as your SSH Keys and Wifi data stays intact, so no issues there.

+IMPORTANT: Clearly the /tmp directory will be cleaned after the reboot, so download the update package to the /data directory, which does not change during upgrade or reboot.

 # Summary
 It works, and valetudo is really great !